gbettineschi/three-body-problem/README.md

+## What is this?
-This is a didactical project, coded while studying Physics I.
+This is a didactical project coded while studying Physics I. It simulates and plots the trajectories on the plane of any number of bodies, each influenced by the others' gravitational force.

-The code theoretically can runs simulations in any number of dimensions.
-It's been tried just on 2.
+Parameters can be easily customized

+### Technologies
+Lagnauge: Python.
+Libraries used: numpy, matplotib.